mrdavemorgan/lepgallery/readme.txt

 == Screenshots ==

-1. The gallery browsing view with fancyBox ligthbox application featuring thumbnails, navigation buttons, zoom, and slideshow.
+1. The gallery browsing view with fancyBox ligthtbox application featuring thumbnails, navigation buttons, zoom, and slideshow.
 2. Thumbnails are displayed during lightbox browsing.
 3. Navigation is available via buttons or arrow keys.
-4. The UnGallery default view with subdirectories/subgalleries available, with breadcrumbs, zip, and search.
+4. The UnGallery default view with subdirectories/subgalleries, breadcrumbs, zip, and search available.

 == Frequently Asked Questions ==